Chargebacks are something all businesses try to avoid at all costs.

 If your company is notified about the chargeback it would be best to contact the customer right away and resolve any chargeback disputes.

 Be clear about the service or product you are selling!
-Don’t lie or leave out things about your product or service as that is one way to almost guarantee the customer will chargeback.
+Don’t lie or leave out things about your product or service because that is one way to almost guarantee the customer will chargeback.

 Make sure you have clear return/refund policies stated on your website or store.
 This way there are no misunderstandings and you are less likely to have a dispute.